 Property Prices in Spain

-The price of the property will depend heavily on where you buy.
+The price of the property will depend heavily on where you buy it.
 Some of the most expensive places to buy in Spain are San Sebastian, Barcelona, and Madrid.
 You can find much more affordable properties somewhere like Alicante or Valencia.
-Below you’ll find a table of the average prices for real estate in various regions of Spain:
+Below you’ll find a table of the average prices for real estate in various regions of Spain.

 |City||Location||Average price per m²|